 All assignments and the midterm examination must be submitted by the deadlines indicated on the course website.
 A request for a deadline extension may be considered in extenuating circumstances if submitted to the course facilitator in advance.
 If the request is accepted, the facilitator will provide a revised deadline for the item, which shall be final.
 Work that is submitted late without the facilitator’s permission will be subject to a grade penalty.

 Once an item has been graded, it may not be revised and resubmitted for regrading unless explicitly authorized in writing by the facilitator.

-Final examination procedures for the Risk Management courses are changing.
-In courses using the new procedure, students write their final examination at proctored computer-based examination (CBE) centres.
+Students write their final examination at proctored computer-based examination (CBE) centres.
 When writing a Risk Management examination at a CBE centre, the following policies of the CIP program apply: